ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 The UFS Weather Model uses the cmake build system.
 There is a build script called ``build.sh`` in the top-level directory of the WM repository that ensures all necessary variables are actually set.

-After setting all the environment variables, you can build the model using
+After setting all the environment variables, you can build the model by running the following from the `ufs-weather-model` directory:

 .. code-block:: console

    ./build.sh

 Once ``build.sh`` is finished, you should see the executable, named ``ufs_weather_model``, in the top-level directory.